How The 42 Engine Works

 ๐Ÿ—ณ๏ธ How It Works โ€” Plain English

 When a new bill is introduced in Congress, our system automatically downloads the full text.
 An AI analyst (powered by Google Gemini) reads the bill and scores it across 5 core pillars โ€” the same 5 dimensions every piece of legislation affects, whether it's a tax cut or a climate treaty.
+Because bills change rapidly through amendments, the system always explicitly lists the specific version of the bill being scored (e.g., "Engrossed in House," "Senate Amendment").
 The AI doesn't score based on popular opinion or political party โ€” it scores based purely on what the bill's legal text actually does.

 Step 3: Your Vote Gets Weighted

 When you vote YAY or NAY, the system calculates how much this specific bill matters to you personally.
 If a bill scores +80 on Economic Growth and you allocated 40 points to Economic Growth, your vote carries more weight on that bill than someone who only allocated 5 points.
-This is the Utility Weight โ€” it ensures that people who are most affected by a bill have more mathematical influence over it.
+This is your Salience Score โ€” it ensures that the legislation is weighted by its salience relative to your stated priorities.

 Step 4: The Consensus Score